Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization

 Based on the above discussion, we explore in this work a different option, which is not sufficiently studied in related works.
-We investigate the empirical feasibility of labelled noisy higher-layer representations for training other "student" classifiers to generalize reliably on the real data.
-The goal is to create a labelled dataset from which a model can be taught to perform sleep apnea classification, while at the same time data from this dataset cannot be strongly identified as belonging to a specific recording.
+We investigate the empirical feasibility of labelled noisy higher-layer representations for training other ``student'' classifiers to generalize reliably on the real data.
+The goal is to create a labelled dataset from which a model can be taught to perform classification, while at the same time data from this dataset cannot be strongly identified as belonging to a specific recording.
 To do this, we exploit the knowledge obtained by a given trained classifier, which we refer to as Teacher, $h_T$ for notational convenience. $h_T$ is trained to capture the most important aspects of the real data based on the loss it attempts to minimize, making it learn task-related knowledge about the training data.
-We expect that excitatory or inhibitory datapoints (which we call \textit{stimuli}) of specific neurons can also contain important information about the class decisions of $h_T$.
-Based on this, we learn to generate varying stimuli targeting the output of one or more $h_T$ and use these stimuli to train a student classifier $h_S$. \textit{Neuronal Excitation} (NE), is a general method that can be applied on artificial neural networks \cite{Nguyen_2015_CVPR} as well as on the mammalian inferotemporal cortex \cite{ponce2019evolving}.
-We use in this work \textit{Activation Maximization} (or Minimization) (AM) \cite{erhan2009visualizing} as NE.
-AM is a well-established method for interpretation of neuronal activity.
-The overall proposed procedure is loosely related to implicit learning \cite{reber1989implicit} in the sense that for $h_S$, knowledge about features of the true joint distribution is acquired implicitly, and not through direct loss minimization on data sampled from it (or from a distribution that approximates it).
+We expect that excitatory or inhibitory datapoints (which we call \textit{stimuli}) resulting from the activation of specific neurons can also contain important information about the class decisions of $h_T$.
+Based on this, we learn to generate varying stimuli targeting the output of one or more neurons of $h_T$ and use these stimuli to train a student classifier $h_S$. \textit{Neuronal Excitation} (NE), is a general method that can be applied on artificial neural networks \shortcite{Nguyen_2015_CVPR} as well as on the mammalian inferotemporal cortex \shortcite{ponce2019evolving}.
+In this work we use \textit{Activation Maximization} or Minimization (AM) \shortcite{erhan2009visualizing} as NE.